LLM Agents for Interactive Exploration of Historical Cadastre Data: Framework and Application to Venice: Methods

-\textbf{Entity Extractor.} Effective analysis begins with aligning user queries to dataset content.
-Broad natural language questions often fail to produce precise results due to ambiguous contextual alignment.
-To address this, a Retrieval-Augmented Generation (RAG) approach~\cite{10.5555/3495724.3496517} integrates dataset values into prompts.
-For tabular data, our method employs a tailored Entity Extraction phase, which identifies relevant rows and columns to enhance \llm input.

-Figure \ref{fig:entity_extractor} illustrates our system.
-Upon receiving a query, the system first autonomously selects the appropriate dataset for entity extraction.
-The "Column Extractor" then aligns the question phrases with corresponding dataset columns, forwarding them to the "Row Extractor".
-The "Row Extractor" discerns if a phrase denotes a specific term within the column or refers generally to the column.
-The former undergoes "Entity Search", involving \textit{exact matching}, \textit{fuzzy matching}, and \textit{semantic search} to locate the term within the dataset.
-Exact matching identifies precise matches (e.g., "avocato" in "Professions"), fuzzy matching finds minor variations (e.g., "avvocato"), while semantic search captures conceptually related terms (e.g., "procuratore").
-The three-tier search approach addresses queries that target specific datasets terms.
-While Semantic Search identifies these, it may also return unintended terms and is resource-intensive.
-Exact and Fuzzy Matching are thus preferred for their specificity and efficiency.
+\textit{Entity extraction.} We use a Retrieval-Augmented Generation (RAG) approach~\citep{10.5555/3495724.3496517} to align broad queries with dataset content.
+The system selects the relevant dataset, maps question terms to columns, and retrieves entries using exact matching (e.g., \textit{avocato}), fuzzy matching for spelling variants (e.g., \textit{avvocato}), and semantic matching for related terms (e.g., \textit{procuratore}).
+Exact and fuzzy matching offer greater precision, while semantic search increases recall at the cost of specificity (Figure~\ref{fig:entity_extractor}).\\

-\textbf{Code Generation. } Inspired by the \texttt{Plan and Solve}~\cite{wang-etal-2023-plan} approach, the code generation involves two agents: the planner and the coder. the planner creates a detailed solution framework based on the metadata of the data set, the extracted entities, and the query mappings. the coder then translates the plan into executable Python code. an executor runs the code, returning error messages for iterative debugging if needed. after a fixed number of retries, unresolved queries are marked as unanswerable.
+\textit{Code generation.} Following the \texttt{Plan-and-Solve} approach~\citep{wang-etal-2023-plan}, the planner produces a detailed execution strategy based on dataset metadata, extracted entities, and query mappings.
+The coder then translates this plan into Python code, which is executed in a controlled environment.
+Errors trigger iterative debugging up to a fixed retry limit, after which unresolved queries are marked as unanswerable.\\

-\textbf{Consistency Measures. } We evaluate the consistency of the system along the dimension of \textit{Execution Consistency} (EC), which measures the stability of the system's responses in three runs with different random seeds.

-\subsection{Results}
+\textit{Consistency measures.} We assess \textit{Execution Consistency} (EC) as the proportion of identical outputs obtained when repeating the same question three times under different random seeds, capturing the stability of generated code and results.
+Following prior work~\cite{kapoor_ai_2024,hu_infiagent-dabench_2024}, we use three runs as a cost–accuracy trade-off: it is sufficient to reveal stability patterns while keeping evaluation costs manageable.

+\section{Results}